Urbana Corporation: Block Purchase of Non-Voting Class A Shares Under Normal Course Issuer Bid

 NOT FOR DISTRIBUTION TO U.S. WIRE SERVICES OR FOR DISSEMINATION IN THE U.S.

-Urbana Corporation ("Urbana") (TSX:URB)(TSX:URB.A)(CSE:URB)(CSE:URB.CN)(CSE:URB.A)(CSE:URB.A.CN) announces that it made a block purchase of 985,600 non-voting Class A shares ("Class A Shares"), at $3.09 per Class A Share, yesterday, under a normal course issuer bid.
+Urbana Corporation ("Urbana") (TSX:URB)(TSX:URB.A)(CSE:URB)(CSE:URB.A), announces that it made a block purchase of 628,800 non-voting Class A shares ("Class A Shares"), at $2.98 per Class A Share, today, under a normal course issuer bid ("NCIB").
 The Class A Shares purchased will be cancelled upon settlement of the trade.

 On behalf of Urbana's Board of Directors,